 Colorectal cancer might not cause symptoms right away, but if it does, it may cause one or more of these symptoms:

 Colorectal cancers can often bleed into the digestive tract.
-While sometimes the blood can be seen in the stool or make it look darker, often the stool looks normal.
+Sometimes the blood can be seen in the stool or make it look darker, but often the stool looks normal.
 But over time, the blood loss can build up and can lead to low red blood cell counts (anemia).
 Sometimes the first sign of colorectal cancer is a blood test showing a low red blood cell count.

-Most of these problems are more often caused by conditions other than colorectal cancer, such as infection, hemorrhoids, or irritable bowel syndrome.
+Many of these symptoms can be caused by conditions other than colorectal cancer, such as infection, hemorrhoids, or irritable bowel syndrome.
 Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.
 See Tests to Diagnose Colorectal Cancer.